mtdias/graphene-java-api-stack/db-relational-plugin/docs/use-case.md

 ## **Use Case**
-This use case starts Java projects with Spring Boot and Maven/Gradle with relational database communication support.
+This use case starts Java projects with Spring Boot using Maven or Gradle.
+It provides support to integrate relational databases, adding the corresponding dependence on the build tool according to the user's choice.

+It also configures the appropriate connection driver and adds initial properties to the application.yaml.
+It configures the docker-compose, quickly enabling the connection between the application and the database.

 ### **Overview**
 [**db-relational-plugin**](https://github.com/stack-spot/graphene-java-api-stack/tree/main/db-relational-plugin) adds to Stack the ability to integrate with relational databases.